jerryzj/CS542100/HW1 tutorial.md

 # Homework 1 guide

-The instruction from TA sucks, let me give you some helpful tips while setting up the virtual network adapter.

 1. Set-up your VM

 You must choose **English**!
 If you choose Traditional Chinese, some error (“無法安裝 busybox-initramfs” ) will happen during installation process.
 After rebooting, you will stuck on **booting from hard disk** screen.